Letter from Ofqual to students, parents/carers of Year 11 relating to the arrangements for Summer 2022

 In all cases you should try to attend all of your exams, however if you are unwell you MUST call the school as soon as possible.

-In some cases of absence, it may be possible to apply for special consideration as long as you have completed at least 50% of the course.
-Allowance for special consideration is from 0% (consideration given, but addition of marks considered inappropriate) to 5% in exceptional circumstances.
+In some cases of absence, it may be possible to apply for special consideration as long as you have completed at least 25% of the total assessment.
+Special consideration is from 0% (consideration given, but addition of marks considered inappropriate) to 5% in exceptional circumstances.

 You should aim to arrive at least 10 minutes before the starting time of your exam.
-If you are more than 30 minutes late for an exam, the awarding body must be told and it will be their decision whether or not to accept your exam paper.
+If you are more than 1hour late for an exam (where an exam in more than 1 hour in duration) the awarding body must be told and it will be their decision whether or not to accept your exam paper.

-- Phone found on you and turned off - Disqualification from the paper for which the phone was found
+- Unauthorised item found on you and turned off - Disqualification from the paper for which the item was found

-- Phone found on you and turned on – disqualification of the entire subject award
+- Unauthorised item found on you and turned on – disqualification of the entire subject award

-- Phone rings during the exam regardless of whether it’s on you or not– disqualification from the subject including papers already taken
+- Unauthorised item or device rings during the exam regardless of whether it’s on you – disqualification from the subject including papers already taken.

-No. Water is provided for exams that last for more than 1 hour.
-You may bring your own water in however the label must be removed before the exam starts.
-Water must not be taken out of the exam room.
+No. You may bring your own water into the exam however the label must be removed before the exam starts.

 No. You will be required to remain in the exam room for the entire duration of the exam.
 If you finish early, use the remaining time to check through your answers.